Creating The Perfect Elopement Ceremony Script Without an Officiant

 Partner 1: “I do!”

 Partner 1 and 2: “Let’s do this!”
-Seal your ceremony with a kiss, followed by a hug from each guest or pop some streamers while you walk back down the “aisle” together, hand in hand.
+Seal your ceremony with a kiss, followed by a hug from each guest or pop some Leave No Trace friendly streamers while you walk back down the “aisle” together, hand in hand.

 Traditional weddings call this a unity ceremony and could be anything from pouring sand to lighting a candle, but what if I told you it doesn’t have to be something that you’d see at a traditional wedding?